mwielondek/raycast-idea-tracker/README.md

 - Data persists locally using Raycast's encrypted `LocalStorage`.

 ## Commands
-- `List Projects`: main command with list/detail layout, quick append, and exports.
+- `List Projects`: main command with list/detail layout, tag filtering, pin/archive controls, quick append, and exports.
 - `Add Project`: dedicated form for capturing a new project with tags and starter features.
 - `Append Feature`: select a project and append a feature bullet from anywhere.